ppy/osu-wiki/wiki/Tournaments/LGA/2024/en.md

      - If the player does not pick a map within 15 seconds from when the timer expires, the referee will apply the procedure for subsequent occurrences listed below, i.e. a random pick will be used for a pick timer, and the match will be forcefully started for a ready timer.
    - On subsequent occurrences:
      - For a pick timer: a random map will be chosen from the mappool by rolling a random number, based on the amount of beatmaps that were neither picked nor banned.
-     - For a ready timer: the referee will issue the start command on a 10 second countdown.
+     - For a ready timer: the referee will issue the start command on a 10-second countdown.
 In this scenario, if the referee starts the match and either player is not present in the lobby, their opponent will receive the point instead.
      - Repeat offenders may receive further sanctions from the tournament managers.

 ### Scheduling information

 1. Each stage (as described on the [Tournament schedule](#tournament-schedule) table) will be held on **a single weekend**.
 2. Matches in the Qualifiers will be held during specific time slots proposed by the tournament managers.
 Each player may choose a time slot in which they want to play.
-   - **Players that do not pick a time slot by Thursday, 12 July 2024 (23:59 UTC) will be disqualified from the competition.**
+   - **Players who do not pick a time slot by Thursday, 12 July 2024 (23:59 UTC) will be disqualified from the competition.**
 3. All bracket stages will be held between Saturday 00:00 and Sunday 19:00 UTC.
 4. Match scheduling will be handled by the tournament managers.
 Schedules will be released on the Sunday before the first matches of the stage.
 The tournament managers will try to create the schedule to respect the participants' time zones.
 5. **Reschedules will only be considered if both players agree to a time and communicate it to the tournament managers, before Wednesday 23:59 UTC of the week when the match is to take place.**